Do Go On - 448 - The Curse of the Lottery Winner

 Beautiful place to yacht.

-So, hope you don't get seasick like I do.
+So, I hope you don't get seasick like I do.

 Great question.

-Nah, sitting in a harbour I'd probably be okay.
+No, sitting in a harbour, I'd probably be okay.

 It's really the rocking that gets me.

-And if it's if the yachts are rocking, I'm throwing up.
+If the yachts are rockin, I'm throwing up.

-Thank you to Erin, Lily, Ali, Grace, Sarah, Caitlin, Julia, Eleanor and Christine.
-Uh, real, real ladyfest.
+Thank you to Erin, Lily, Allie, Grace, Sarah, Caitlin, and Christine.

 I'll say thank you supporters.

-Goward.
-And finally, the last thing we need to do is to welcome a couple of people
+And finally, the last thing we need to do is to welcome a couple of people into the

-Now, Dave, I will explain the Triptych Club and I will do so thusly.
+Now, Dave, I will explain the Triptitch Club, and I will do so thusly.

 I'll do a really good job.

-This is for people who have supported us on the shout out level or above for
+This is for people who have supported us on the shoutout level or above for three consecutive years.

 We welcome them into this exclusive club.